BlockchainCommons/GordianSigner-Android/README.md

 ![](images/logos/gordian-signer-screen-android.jpg)

-**Gordian Signer** allows users to participate in a multisig by adding a signature to an otherwise unsigned or partially signed PSBT, where they did not initiate the transaction.
+**Gordian Cosigner** allows users to participate in a multisig by adding a signature to an otherwise unsigned or partially signed PSBT, where they did not initiate the transaction.
 It can also be used for signing a single-signature PSBT.
 It's largely intended as an offline signing tool, which allows signing without the usage of a full node: a real wallet is need to both initiate an account map and to initiate a transaction.

 ## Additional Information